iphands/randy/README.md

 * Build with `--features timings` to see details about how long things take in Randy

 ### Linux only
 At the moment Randy only really runs on Linux.
-Running on ther operating systems is not a goal.
+Running on other operating systems is not a goal.

-*Note:* somone shared a screenshot of [Randy running on Windows](https://raw.githubusercontent.com/iphands/ronky/main/assets/winderz.png) with WSfL though :D.
+*Note:* someone shared a screenshot of [Randy running on Windows](https://raw.githubusercontent.com/iphands/ronky/main/assets/winderz.png) with WSfL though :D.

 ## Features